Humpty Dumpty in Oakland: Plot summary

 In 1960, 58-year-old Jim Fergesson decides to sell his Oakland-based auto repair business and retire.
 This threatens to greatly inconvenience his business tenant, used car salesman Al Miller, who rents a lot from Fergesson to sell his battered but superficially reconditioned old jalopies.
 Chris Harmon, an entrepreneur, advises Fergesson to invest in a new super-garage located in Marin Country Gardens.
-Jim takes a fall in the mud and has a minor heart attack during a visit to the property to personally verify its existence.
+Jim visits the property, and while there takes a fall in the mud and has a minor heart attack.

 Miller is convinced that Harmon is corrupt and makes an amateurish attempt at blackmailing him over his alleged (then-illegal) sale of salacious audio recordings.
-At the same time Al enters employment with Harmon as a curiously unqualified salesman of Classical Music.
+When this fails, he enters employment with Harmon as a curiously unqualified salesman of classical music.
 This, as it turns out, was an innocent administrative error.
-Al's actual assignment now involves the mass marketing of Barbershop Music.
-He sees conspiracies, machinations and double-dealings where there are none and strives mightily, but ultimately fails, to disrupt the final contract-signing between Fergesson and Harmon by playing on old Jim's paranoia.
-The strain of it all takes its toll on a recently injured, weakened, ailing Fergesson and he dies later that night at home.
+Al's actual assignment now involves the mass marketing of barbershop music.
+Fergesson, meanwhile, has decided to invest his entire life savings in the Marin Country Gardens project, with Harmon acting as broker.
+Though still in bad health, he visits Harmon's house to hand over a check, concerned that any delay will cause him to miss the opportunity.
+Miller, who is also at the house, attempts to disrupt the proceedings, but fails to prevent the check from changing hands.
+The strain of it all takes its toll on Fergesson, and he dies later that night at home.